Mumbai: Man dies in pool as revelry drowns out his cries for help

-36-year-old Liboris Cardoz drowned in a Nalasopara resort’s crowded swimming pool on Sunday, as his cries went unheard due to the loud music being played; the pool had no safety markings, and a lifeguard was not present
+36-yr-old Liboris Cardoz drowned in a Nalasopara resort’s crowded swimming pool on Sunday, as his cries went unheard due to loud music being played; pool had no safety markings, lifeguard was not present

 A trip with friends to a resort in Nalasopara proved fatal for Liboris Cardoz (36) on Sunday.
 On May 17, Juhu resident Cardoz drowned in the swimming pool of a resort called Mini Goa Sheetal Samudra.

 Liboris Cardoz is survived by his wife Celina and a 15-month-old daughter

 The deceased’s family got access to CCTV footage on Wednesday, which clearly indicates that Cardoz had tentatively entered the pool but was later sucked in.
 However, there were no safety markings along the pool, and neither was a lifeguard present at the time of the incident.

 The swimming pool where he lost his life

 Cardoz is survived by wife Celina, and a 15-month-old daughter.
 The deceased had worked with Holy Cross High School at Juhu.
 According to his friend Ashish Patel, “Around ten friends including Cardoz and his brother had booked (a stay) at Mini Goa Sheetal Samudra in Nalasopara (West) on May 12.
 I was not part of the trip they had booked for May 17.”